Children dancing around the Peter Pan statue, 1935

 A snippet of a Parliamentary record dating from 1912 (National Archives: WORK 20/120)

-Despite these snooty objections, plans to erect the statue pushed ahead and it was finally unveiled on 30th April 1912.
+Despite these objections, plans to erect the statue pushed ahead and it was finally unveiled on 30th April 1912.

 Peter Pan statue, Kensington Gardens